usm4n/ionic-mastermind/README.md

 The App is open sourced to appreciate the great efforts and work of both the Ionic and Angular Dev teams.

+### Usage

+Playing the game is simple, you select the desired color from the right column and click on the target slot in the currently active row.
+Once a row is filled, the left column will become active.
+Then, you can reveal the hints by clicking on the cell.
+If your are playing the game in a desktop browser, use ESC key to get back to the previous menu.

 ### Built With

 Following technologies are used in building this App: